What is a bursary for?

 - you’re in or have recently left local authority care

-- you get Income Support (or Universal Credit in place of Income Support) in your name
+- you get Income Support or Universal Credit in place in your name, because you're financially supporting your child

 - you’re disabled and get both Employment and Support Allowance (ESA) (or Universal Credit in place of ESA), and either Disability Living Allowance (DLA) or Personal Independence Payment (PIP) in your name